Gardens and Grounds Admission, including the Frances Stevens Reese Woodland Trail of Discovery

-Overlooking Constitution Marsh toward the U.S. Military Academy at West Point, Boscobel’s landscape showcases dramatic views of the Hudson River.Read More
+Overlooking Constitution Marsh toward the U.S. Military Academy at West Point, Boscobel’s landscape showcases dramatic views of the Hudson River and features the Frances Stevens Reese Woodland Trail of Discovery.Read More

 This walking tour celebrates Boscobel’s iconic Hudson River site and the preservation efforts that helped save it.Read More